codefellows/seattle-ops-301n3/class-10/README.md

 # Notes
 - Sam: a good note for the questions regarding cables: the only type of connection that uses straight through is host to switch, switch to router, etc. crossover is for similar devices, straight through is for dissimilar devices.

+- In this lab, you might expect the following AWS charges:
+    - Amazon EC2 Instances will incur charges based on the instance type, usage hours, and any additional services or resources associated with the instances.
+    - Amazon VPC itself is free, however you may incur charges for additional resources or services associated with the VPC, such as NAT gateways, VPN connections, or VPC peering.
+    - Amazon VPC Subnets within your VPC does not incur additional charges.
+    - The creation and attachment Amazon Internet Gateway (IGW) to your VPC do not incur additional charges.
+However, data transfer costs may apply if there is inbound or outbound traffic through the Internet Gateway.
+    - Amazon Route Table does not incur additional charges.
+However, data transfer costs may apply if there is traffic routing through the route table.
+    - Amazon Security Groups within your VPC does not incur additional charges.
+    - If there is data transfer between your EC2 instances and the internet, data transfer costs may apply.
+This includes inbound and outbound data transfer through the internet gateway.

 # CompTIA Questions
 - When are you most likely to see a Request Timed Out message?
   - You are most likely to see a Request Timed Out message when (if) a packet is lost on the way back to the originating host for an unknown error.
 Remember, if the error occurs because of a known issue, you are likely to see a Destination Unreachable message.